prakharathreya/Struts2-RCE/README.md

 # Struts2-RCE
-A Burp Extender for checking for struts 2 RCE vulnerabilities.
+A Burp Extender to check for struts 2 RCE vulnerabilities.

 # Description

-This burp extension helps identifying Struts2 remote code execution vulnerabilities in struts2 web application.
-This Burp extension detects following 18 RCEs and they are
+This burp extension helps identify Struts2 remote code execution vulnerabilities in the struts2 web application.
+This Burp extension detects the following 18 RCEs:

 * S2-001
 * S2-007